HOLYKEYZ/ModelFang/README.md

 ---

 **Authorized Use Only.**
  this tool is intended for security research and Red Teaming on models you own or have explicit permission to test.
-Generating harmful content violates the usage policies of most LLM providers.
-Use responsibly.
+Generating harmful content violates the usage policies of most LLM providers. use responsibly.